-- You must record the allegation and tell a DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved including the victim(s) and the child(ren) against whom the allegation has been made and any others affected- with a named person they can talk to if needed - The DSL will contact the children and young persons' service (CAMHS) for mental health support, if appropriate
+- You must record the allegation and tell a DSL, but do not investigate it - The school will take the child's wishes and feelings about what should happen into account when determining what action to take and what services to provide - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved including the victim(s) and the child(ren) against whom the allegation has been made and any others affected- with a named person they can talk to if needed - The DSL will contact the children and young persons' service (CAMHS) for mental health support, if appropriate

-The School will minimise the risk of peer-on-peer abuse by:
+The School will minimise the risk of child-on-child abuse by:

 - Challenging any form of derogatory or sexualised language or behaviour - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent.
-This will now include embedding the now statutory Relationship Health Education into the school's curriculum - Ensuring pupils know they can talk to staff confidentially by ensuring that the school's Family Support Worker, Erica Fearn, is available for pupils to talk to.
+This will now include embedding the now statutory Relationship Health Education into the school's curriculum - Ensuring pupils know they can talk to staff confidentially by ensuring that the school's Family Support Worker, is available for pupils to talk to.
 Publicising her role with all pupils and parents/carers so that they know that she is available.
-Having two antibullying champions in school, Erica Fearn and Clare Tilling, who are available to discuss any concerns that pupils, parents/carers may have.
+Having two anti-bullying champions in school, the FSW and Clare Tilling, who are available to discuss any concerns that pupils, parents/carers may have.
 All classes have mood thermometers which are used daily by pupils to indicate their emotional well-being which is then used by the teacher to support individually or to refer to Erica for attention as a matter of urgency.